awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

   A request to the zonal DNS hostname is destined to the corresponding Availability Zone location in the service provider's account, which might not have the same Availability Zone name as your account\.
 For more information, see [Region and Availability Zone Concepts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones)\.
 + The private IP address of the endpoint network interface in the VPC\.

-To get the Regional and zonal DNS names, see [Viewing your interface endpoint](#describe-interface-endpoint)\.
+To get the Regional and zonal DNS names, see [View your interface endpoint](#describe-interface-endpoint)\.

 For example, in a subnet in which you have an interface endpoint to Elastic Load Balancing and for which you have not turned on the private DNS option, use the following AWS CLI command from an instance to describe your load balancers\.
 The command uses the endpoint\-specific Regional DNS hostname to make the request using the interface endpoint\.